 If you are interested in applying for a grant, please take a moment to learn about our requirements and the grant process.

 Recipients receive three-year grants, with the exception of when a recipient is entering 7th or 8th grade, in which the grant is then two years or one year in length, respectively.
-In the final year of a grant term, parents/guardians must re-apply to the Elementary School Scholarship Program to receive future scholarships.
-For example, for a Kindergarten recipient, the parents/guardians would re-apply for a future scholarship when the recipient is in 2nd grade.
+In the final year of a grant term, parents/guardians can re-apply to the Elementary School Scholarship Program to receive future scholarships.
+For example, if an incoming Kindergartener is awarded, parents/guardians would re-apply for a future scholarship when the recipient is in 2nd grade.

 How To Apply

-The scholarship application process is now open for the 2017-2018 academic year.
+The scholarship application process is now OPEN for the 2018-2019 academic year.
 Please read all instructions before applying.
-The application deadline is Friday, February 17, 2017.
+The application deadline is Friday, February 16, 2018.

 – Create an account if you do not already have one.